-1. Hierarchical/Top Down Organizational Chart
+Hierarchical/Top-Down Organizational Chart

-Most small businesses will use a hierarchical organizational chart because it’s the simpler of the two types.
-If your business is very basic (i.e. you and a few staff members who all report to you), you would have a simple top down chart with you at the top and your employees below.
-It’s a bit more complicated when you begin to add supervisory staff and department heads, but the basic idea is the same.
+Sample Hierarchical/Top-Down Organizational ChartMost small businesses will use a top-down organizational chart because it’s the simpler of the three types.
+If your business consists of you and a few staff members who all report to you, your organizational chart would show your name at the top and your employees’ names below.

-2. Matrixed/Cross-Functional Org Chart
+Matrixed/Cross-Functional Organizational Chart

-Free Organizational Chart Tools
+Free Organizational Chart Software Tools

 - In MS Word, once you have a document open, choose Insert>Smart Art>Organizational Chart.
 Instructions can be found here.

-- In Excel, Powerpoint, and Word, you can also download a free Organizational Chart add in
+- In Excel, PowerPoint, and Word, you can also download a free organizational chart add-in.

 Paid Organizational Chart Tools